- D.S. (Ph.D.), Osaka University, 1972

 Research in Plain Language

-The molecule called deoxyribonucleic acid (DNA) encodes the biological instructions that make each species and individuals unique.
-DNA-- and with it the instructions needed to develop, survive and reproduce-- is the molecular entity that constitutes genome of an organism that is passed from adult to their offspring during reproduction.
+The long molecular chain called deoxyribonucleic acid (DNA) encodes the biological instructions that make each species and individuals unique.
+DNA-- and with it the instructions needed to develop, survive and reproduce-- is the molecular entity that constitutes genome of an organism that is passed from parents to their offspring during reproduction.
+From bacteria to humans, this genetic blueprint is duplicated and with very limited exceptions, a full set of copies is partitioned into two daughter cells at every cell division.

-In other projects, we focus on two aspects of how a parent bacterial cell divides into two daughter cells and distributes its genetic blueprint.
-Our experiments using E. coli bacteria are revealing new detail about how the cell organizes its genetic blueprint, its entire genome, and position two replicated copies of the genome inside a parental cell before cell division so that each daughter cell inherits a full complement of the genome.
-Our second interest is the bacterial cell’s ability to precisely position the membrane that separates the two daughter cells at the middle of the parental cell.
+In our major projects, we study two aspects of how a parental bacterial cell divides into two daughter cells and distributes its replicated copies of the genetic blueprint in its entirety into daughter cells.
+Our experiments using E. coli bacteria are revealing new detail about how the two copies of the genome after DNA replication are moved to two halves of the rod-shaped parental cell before cell division takes place so that each daughter cell inherits a full complement of the genome.
+Our second interest concerns after partition of the two duplicated copies of the genome to two halves of the cell, how the bacteria manage to precisely position the membrane layers that separates the two daughter cells at the middle of the elongated parental cell.
 Progress in these projects will advance our understanding of the movement of a variety of molecular assemblies produced inside bacterial cells and could provide a basis for developing new drugs to combat disease-carrying bacteria.